rahul0van/Cloud-Analytics-Portfolio/README.md

 A Data Analytic Platform (DAP) is an integrated framework that enables businesses to collect, process, analyze, and visualize large volumes of data.
 It streamlines the data lifecycle by consolidating diverse tools and technologies, empowering organizations to make data-driven decisions with speed and precision.
 DAPs are pivotal in uncovering actionable insights, optimizing operations, and enhancing strategic planning.

 ## DAP in AWS
 Amazon Web Services (AWS) offers a comprehensive suite of tools for building robust Data Analytic Platforms.
-AWS services like Amazon S3 for data storage, AWS Glue for ETL (Extract, Transform, Load) operations, Amazon GlueBrew for profiling and cleaning, and Amazon DynamoDB for database enable end-to-end analytics workflows.
+AWS services like Amazon S3 for data storage, AWS Glue for ETL (Extract, Transform, Load) operations, Amazon GlueBrew for profiling and cleaning, and Amazon Athena for analysis enable end-to-end analytics workflows.
 With scalability, security, and pay-as-you-go pricing, AWS provides an ideal ecosystem for implementing DAPs tailored to business needs.

 ## DAP Processes in AWS
 The Data Analytic Platform (DAP) processes in AWS involve several key stages, leveraging AWS services to enable seamless data management and analytics: